 But Blackdown Tableland offers something surprisingly different: High up on a plateau that you’ll wind your way up into, you are presented with rainforest gullies, waterfalls, rock pools, indigenous rock art, and oh so many ferns.

 With all that lush vegetation, you can expect your camping experience to be a wet and muddy one (depending on the time of year, of course).

 Blackdown Tableland is a relatively small national park (though you’d still want two or three days to explore it all).
 And because it’s so small, there’s only one camping area: Munall Campground.

 Camping at Blackdown Tableland in July was a bit of a wet and foggy experience with the fog swirling around us so thick at times that you could barely make out two steps in front of you.
 Finding the toilets was a bit of fun then!

 MUNALL CAMPING AREA

 Unlike other campgrounds we’ve camped at in Central Queensland, Munall Campground isn’t particularly picturesque.
 It’s surrounded by trees and giant ferns, and while you get a lot of kookaburras, the camping area ends up being just a spot for sleeping and eating.

 That said, some of the walks are close by so it also makes for a convenient base to explore the national park.

-As with all Queensland National Park campgrounds, you’ll need to pre-book your site.
+As with all campgrounds in national parks in Queensland, you need to pre-book your site.

 At Blackdown Tableland, you’ll have 16 sites to choose from and you can book a specific one.
 Some are for tent-based camping only (i.e. you won’t be able to fit in a camper trailer or caravan).